 - Map mode (Par.
 16.3);

 - Wheel control function setting (Par.
 5.1);

 - Chart layer type: depending on the cartography, vector, shaded relief, satellite or raster chart types can be available;

 - Enable or disable VAD contour lines displaying on map;

 - Hide or show latitude and longitude grid;

-- AIS and DSC displaying;
+- AIS and DSC displaying, menu button opens submenu for quick access to related List and Settings;

+- AIS tracks displaying;

+- ARPA displaying, menu button opens submenu for quick access to related List and Settings;

+- ARPA tracks displaying;

+- Fishing Gear displaying, menu button opens submenu for quick access to related Lists and Settings applied only when BarentsWatch data has been imported (Par.
+22.3);

-- Enable or disable user data (tracks, routes, marks and boundaries) drawing on map (Par.
+- Enable or disable user data (tracks, routes, marks and boundaries) drawing on map, menu button opens submenu for quick access to related List and Settings (Par.
 9);

 - Hide or show radar;

+- Hide or show radar rings;

-- Hide or show radar ring;
+- Hide or show radar range;

-- Chart Tooltip option enables or disables the quick info box for map objects;

-- Set up databoxes (Par.
-4.7);

-- Enable MOB (Par.
-13);

-- Find a place on map by entering its position: selecting "Lat/Lon Position" menu item opens a keyboard for entering the coordinates.
-After pressing "Done" the map will reposition at the indicated position;

-- Open "GPS Diagnostics" page: the "GPS Diagnostics" page displays navigational data and geometric interposition of satellites with respect to the receiver.
+- Chart Tooltip option enables or disables the quick info box for map objects; - Set up databoxes (Par.
+4.9); - Find a place on map by entering its position: selecting "Lat/Lon Position" menu item opens a keyboard for entering the coordinates.
+After pressing "Done" the map will reposition at the indicated position; - Open "GPS Diagnostics" page: the "GPS Diagnostics" page displays navigational data and geometric interposition of satellites with respect to the receiver. - Background Charts menu item opens list of background charts which you can select for use.